 In this Phase, the following components are completed:

-- Deficiency and Needs Analysis, often referred to as Existed + Committed (E+C); and
+• Deficiency and Needs Analysis, often referred to as Existed + Committed (E+C)

-During Phase 4 both MPOs in partnership with Central Pines Regional Council:
+During Phase 4, both Triangle West and CAMPO partner with Central Pines Regional Council to: